Breast Health for African American Women is seriously important.

-Breasts, Boobs, Chest, Bosoms, Jugs, Bazo ~ It doesn’t matter the size.
+Breasts, Boobs, Chest, Bosoms, Jugs ~ It doesn’t matter the what you call them.
 Get checked.

 The importance of a screening mammogram is to find early breast cancer before you experience any symptoms.
 Commonly, when a patient has symptoms of breast cancer, the stage is more advanced.

 For average-risk women, screening should begin at the age of 40 as recommended by the American College of Radiology.
 Finding and treating breast cancer early is very important.
 Screening mammography and better treatments for breast cancer are the main reasons for decreasing death rates from breast cancer.